pepe5/altair-intro/detailed_intro/some_last_ongoing_projects.md

 5. Next, we incorporate *synthetic computation*: This implements  *conditioning* of compounds -- the terms, paradigms and projects.

+6. Next, we incorporate *cognitive computation*: Most important is fundamental one: 2-factors evaluation of *relevance* and of *support* on scales of ($$0-1$$): The statement gain additional score of any other statement which is relevant and supports it's meaning.
+(Other cognitive computations like *implications* requires predicative quantification which is under heavy development, and not yet production ready.)

 ## Documentary of recent Attempts world-wide {#documentary-of-recent-attempts-world-wide}